Hegel House

 Is photography allowed?

-Photography policies may vary by exhibit, so it’s best to check for any restrictions upon arrival.
+Photography policies may vary, so it’s best to check with museum staff upon arrival regarding specific restrictions.

 Are there guided tours?